 Oral Historian Frank Insana

 Frank Insana (pictured here with wife Jean in 2017).
-Frank grew up on South Street in Washington, PA, a veritable Italian village where families were known for helping one another.
+Frank grew up on South Street in Washington, a veritable Italian village where families were known for helping one another.

 Oral Historian Joe Mancuso